ayetolusamuel/CurrencySignExample/README.md

 in your xml:

 EditText

-   android:inputType="number"
-   make sure you include above line for your price edittext.
+   make sure you include (android:inputType="number") to your price edittext.